picturesofultra/picturesofultra.github.io/content/videos/2010-2014/kilians_quest_back_to_the_source.rst

 :slug: kilians-quest-back-to-the-source
 :date: 2021-01-18
-:summary: " I realised I wasn’t doing what I wanted...that I really wanted to be in the mountains.
-Being in the mountains from day to day... feeling...
+:summary: I realised I wasn’t doing what I wanted...that I really wanted to be in the mountains.
+Being in the mountains from day to day... feeling protected...
 :release_year: 2012
 :duration: 5 min
 :language: Spanish